lucygoodchild/notes-organiser/README.md

 ## Overview

 The **Smart Notes Organiser** is a web application that allows users to create, categorize, and search notes efficiently.
-It leverages AI-powered features to enhance note management, including automatic categorization, summarisation, sentiment analysis, and natural language query (NLQ) search.
+It leverages AI-powered features to enhance note management, including automatic categorisation, summarisation, sentiment analysis, and natural language query (NLQ) search.
 The application is designed with a user-friendly interface and robust backend to ensure seamless functionality.

 ---